Here are the new COVID-19 restrictions coming into effect Wednesday | News

 - Indoor concerts, theatres and cinemas will be closed.

-- Museums, galleries, zoos, science centres, landmarks, historic sites, botanical gardens and similar attractions, amusement parks and waterparks, tour and guide services and fairs, rural exhibitions, and festivals are to close.
+- Museums, galleries, zoos, science centres, landmarks, historic sites, botanical gardens, and other similar attractions, amusement parks, waterparks, tour and guide services, fairs, rural exhibitions, and festivals will be closed.

 - Indoor horse racing tracks, car racing tracks and other similar venues will be closed.

-- Indoor sport and recreational fitness facilities including gyms will be closed.
-There are exceptions for athletes training for the Olympics and Paralympics and select professional and elite amateur sport leagues.
+- Indoor sport and recreational fitness facilities, including gyms, will be closed.
+There are exceptions for athletes training for the Olympics and Paralympics and for select professional and elite amateur sport leagues.

 - Students will move to remote learning from January 5 to at least January 17.